 Don’t worry about using the same type of beans as listed in the recipe.
 Black beans, red beans, pinto beans, and even garbanzo beans would all be terrific in this skillet nacho dip!

-Make your Easy Nachos Recipe on the mild side for your Big Game watching party.
+Make your Easy Nachos Recipe on the mild side for your game watching party.
 You may love your nachos hot and spicy, but your guests may not.
 Instead, place your favorite bottles of hot sauce on the table so everyone can turn it up a notch.

 Leftover nachos dip can be reheated and put into tacos or burritos.
 Add more shredded cheese, sliced avocado, some cilantro, and chopped lettuce or other vegetables.
 Yum!